rdmcclain16/fitness-app/user-stories.md

   Create a ul element dynamically and insert the li items (array of strings)

 # MVP
-- As a user, when I go to the health page, I want to find ways to help me get healthier so I can live longer for my kids.
- As someone who struggles with weight loss, I want to be able to track calorie intake to meet my goals. create an array of food items and their calorie values.
+ -As someone who struggles with weight loss, I want to be able to track calorie intake to meet my goals: create an array of food items and their calorie values.
   Create functions to add up the sum of their food/calories, including a constructor to call different food items.
   Form to input information for goals and food options